mayank1120/TicTacToe/README.md

 # TicTacToe
-A C++ program to implement simple TicTac Toe Game
+A C++ program to Implement simple TicTac Toe Game